MAP IT

 03

-Introduce yourself to the half-smoke
+Introduce yourself to DC's signature foods

-Operating on U Street since 1956, Ben's Chili Bowl serves up DC's signature take on a hot dog, which is named for being half pork and half beef.
-After ordering your very own half-smoke (with chili on top for good measure), you'll quickly feel like you've earned your stripes as a local – and you'll follow in the footsteps of past patrons, including U.S. presidents and cultural icons.
+Operating on U Street since 1956, Ben's Chili Bowl serves up half-smokes, DC's signature take on a hot dog, named for being half pork and half beef.
+After ordering your very own (with chili on top for good measure), you'll quickly feel like you've earned your stripes as a local – and you'll follow in the footsteps of past patrons, including U.S. presidents and cultural icons.
 Don't miss the mural outside in the alley.

 04